tadeuszlorkowski/mirelia/README.md

 7. The MireliaSessions will check if they didn't expire.
 8. The MireliaMissions updates will happen.
 9. The MireliaComponents updates will happen.
-10. The application background update will be happen.
+10. The application background update will happen.

 The application loop should be called as the **LAST** snippet of the page's JavaScript, and is called simply by typing
 ```javascript